 The registered proprietor of land subject to an encumbrance.

 A Power of Attorney that permits the donee or attorney to continue to act for the donor even though the donor may suffer from a legal incapacity.
 See also power of attorney.

 The total area under the main roof with percentage reductions for structures that are considered to be a lesser component or of differing construction than the main structure - eg carports, garages, verandahs, porches and rear lean-to.

 - An interest in land, classified either as a freehold estate (being one of uncertain duration) including the fee simple, fee tail or life estate; as a leasehold estate (being of a duration which is either certain or which is capable of being rendered certain).
-A third classification of estate is that of a Crown lessee.
+The third classification of an estate is that of a Crown lessee.